mudit203/Leaderboard-system/README.md

 # 🏆 Leaderboard System

-A full-stack, real-time leaderboard web application where users can claim random points, view their ranking, and see a history of all point claims.
+A full-stack, real-time leaderboard web application where users can claim random points, view their ranking, and stores a history of all point claims.
 Built with **React (Vite, shadcn/ui, Tailwind CSS)** on the frontend and **Node.js, Express, MongoDB (Mongoose)** on the backend.

 ---